woobottle/woobottle.github.io/content/algorithm/1-index.md

 ---
-title: "Syntax Highlighting"
+title: "Sub Page"
 metaTitle: "Syntax Highlighting is the meta title tag for this page"
 metaDescription: "This is the meta description for this page"
 ---

-The following is a code block with JavaScript language syntax highlighting.fsdafsdfsadfsd fdsfsadfsd
+The following is a code block with JavaScript language syntax highlighting.

 ```javascript
 import React from 'react';
 ```